arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/opta/tutorials/getting-started-with-modbus-rtu/content.md

 ### Setting Up the Arduino IDE

 First, let's ensure we have the latest Arduino IDE version installed on our computers; you can download the latest Arduino IDE version [here](https://www.arduino.cc/en/software).
-If you are using Opta for the first time, please look at our [getting started tutorial](/tutorials/opta/getting-started) and install the device drivers on your computer.
+If you are using Opta™ for the first time, please look at our [getting started tutorial](/tutorials/opta/getting-started) and install the device drivers on your computer.
 Modbus RTU communications protocol will be implemented using the [`ArduinoModbus`](https://www.arduino.cc/reference/en/libraries/arduinomodbus/) library, be sure to install the latest version of the library.

 ***`ArduinoModbus` library requires the `ArduinoRS485` library as the Modbus library is dependent on it; remember to install both libraries.***